JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 ## View your data in New Relic
 1. Navigate to [New Relic](https://one.newrelic.com)
 2. Locate `Services - OpenTelemetry` under all entities
-3. You should see 9 services related to this applcation running and recieving throughput
+3. You should see 9 services related to this applcation running and recieving throughput.
+You will also see a 10th service `emailservice` if you navigate to APM in New Relic.

 ## That's it